A First Step Towards Runtime Analysis of Evolutionary Neural Architecture Search: Preliminaries

 \subsection{Neural Architecture}

-We present the foundations of neural architectures for classification problems that are relevant to our study.
 In the work of~\cite{fischer2023first}, they introduced a feed-forward neural architecture that consists of an input layer, hidden layers, and an output layer, to solve binary classification problems.
-The hidden layers are constructed by a set of basic units (each unit is a single neuron with the binary threshold activation function) that output binary strings, and an OR neuron that computes a Boolean OR of the binary outputs from the previous layer.
-Such a unit with a single neuron can act as a hyperplane that points to a half-space (a linear region).
+The hidden layers are constructed by a set of basic units (each unit is a single neuron with binary threshold activation function) that output binary strings, and an OR neuron that computes a Boolean OR of the binary outputs from the previous layer.
+Such a unit with a single neuron can act as a hyperplane that points to a half-space (a linearly divisible region)\footnote{A hyperplane is defined as the set $\{\mathbf{x}\in \mathbb{R}^D \vert \mathbf{ax}= z\}$, where $\mathbf{a}$ is a nonzero vector in $\mathbb{R}^D$ and $z$ is a scalar, and a half-space is defined as the set $\{\mathbf{x}\in \mathbb{R}^D \vert \mathbf{ax}\geq z\}$~\cite{bertsimas1997introduction}.
+Note that a hyperplane is the boundary of a corresponding half-space.}.
 Thus, only the linear classification problem is touched upon.

-However, most classification problems are non-linearly divisible and can be described as the disjoint union of polyhedra of $\mathbb{R}^D$, where a polyhedron is the intersection of a finite number of half-spaces, categorized into bounded and unbounded polyhedra~\cite{bertsimas1997introduction}.
+However, most classification problems are non-linearly divisible and can be described as the disjoint union of polyhedra of $\mathbb{R}^D$, where a polyhedron is the intersection of a finite number of half-spaces, categorized into bounded \new{(finite region formed by hyperplanes)} and unbounded polyhedra~\cite{bertsimas1997introduction}.
 In Section~\ref{sec:problem_definition}, we will define a binary classification problem with classification regions: half-space, bounded polyhedron, and unbounded polyhedron.

 By adding a layer to compute the Boolean AND of the outputs of finite neurons, the unit with these finite neurons and the added layer can point to any polyhedra (with nonlinear regions included).
 Note that polyhedra intersected by one to three half-spaces can co-form any polyhedron.
 Thus, three kinds of units are sufficient to build a neural architecture that can classify most classification problems.
 Typically, unit is also called block in the NAS community.
 These three types of blocks are shown in Figure~\ref{fig:blocksType}.
 The neural architecture with an A/B-type block can classify unbounded polyhedra, while the neural architecture with a C-type block is suitable for bounded polyhedra.
 Note that when such neural architecture is used to deal with specific classification problems, one needs to consider which type of blocks to use and what their number is, depending on the polyhedra of the problem.